 You can do bowel cancer screening at home when you receive the testing kit.
 So you don’t need to attend an appointment to take part.
 Some screening appointments and most follow-up appointments will take place at a hospital.

-I have an abnormal screening result, but my follow-up appointment has been cancelled
+I have an abnormal screening result, but my follow-up appointment has been delayed

 You may have received an abnormal result from your screening test or told you need further tests.
-But your follow-up appointment may be cancelled or delayed.
+But your follow-up appointment may be delayed.
 This is to make sure staff are able to see people most in need at this time.
-And it is to make sure you are not putting yourself or others at unnecessary risk by going to the hospital for the appointment.

 You may feel quite worried about your result and that is completely normal.
 Most people who get an abnormal screening result don’t have cancer.
 But it’s still important you go to your follow-up appointment when it's rearranged.

 In the meantime, if you notice anything that’s not normal for you contact your doctor.
 Don’t put something new or different about your body down to getting older or another health condition you might have.
 In most cases it won’t be cancer, but it’s best to get it checked out.